DiVitoTommaso/Bergen-Seismic/scripts/provence/readme.md

 python3 bergen.py +context_processor=provence/provence_standalone_0.1 dataset=multidomain/pubmed_bioasq11b_ragged retriever='splade-v3' reranker='debertav3' ++generation_top_k=5 generator='vllm_llama-2-7b-chat'
 ```

+_The code for evaluation is currently in [pull-request](https://github.com/naver/bergen/pull/40) and will be merged soon._

 ### Training Provence models

 Training consists of three steps: (1) retrieval+reranking; (2) data labeling; (3) training Provence model.
-We also provide below the [data](https://github.com/naver/bergen/blob/main/scripts/provence/readme.md#our-training-data-obtained-after-steps-1--2) obtained after steps 1 and 2 so that you can jump directly to [step 3](https://github.com/naver/bergen/tree/main/scripts/provence#step-3-training-provence).

 If you have any questions, do not hesitate to contact us by corresponding emails specified in the [paper](https://openreview.net/forum?id=TDy5Ih78b4&noteId=TDy5Ih78b4)!
+We can also share the data obtained after steps 1 and 2 which take the longest time.

 #### Step 1: retrieval+reranking